CHI-ME/ip/docs/README.md

 - **Success:**
     - Displays the todo added
     - Displays the number of tasks in the list
-    - UI updates to show the commands.
+    - UI updates to show the commands

     - Example output: